CoachKosik/Project-3-Microsoft-Entra-ID-Identity-Lifecycle-JML/README.md

 ## 🟦 Why This Project Matters to IAM Hiring Managers

-This repository demonstrates **real-world identity lifecycle governance**, not just basic Azure AD object creation.
+This repository demonstrates **real-world identity lifecycle governance**, not just basic Entra ID object creation.

 **What this proves I can do:**